-4.2 DNACPR
+4.2 DNACPR and TEP

 Do Not Attempt Cardiopulmonary Resuscitation orders apply only to cardiopulmonary resuscitation.
 It should be made clear to the patient, people close to the patient and to the health care team that it does not imply "non-treatment" and that all other treatment and care appropriate for the patient will be considered and offered.
 To avoid confusion the 'Do Not Attempt Cardiopulmonary Resuscitation' order should be used and included in the front of the patient's notes on the appropriate form.
-Please refer to the All Wales Policy "Sharing and Involving" A Clinical Policy for Do Not Attempt Cardio Pulmonary Resuscitation (DNACPR) for Adults In Wales Issue Date: February 2015
+Please refer to the All Wales Policy "Sharing and Involving" A Clinical Policy for Do Not Attempt Cardio Pulmonary Resuscitation (DNACPR) for Adults in Wales.
+All adult patients should have a Treatment Escalation Plan (TEP) completed.